-Here we get some insight from our very own Senior HR Officer, June Fraser and Debbie Palmer, People, Culture and Performance Partner with Macmillan, to touch up on some of the key points regarding what employers can do to sensitively, compassionately and legally manage cancer in the workplace.
+Here we get some insight from our very own HR Manager, Jillian Fleeming and Debbie Palmer, People, Culture and Performance Partner with Macmillan.
+They touch on some of the key points regarding what employers can do to sensitively, compassionately and legally manage cancer in the workplace.

-The bigger picture of cancer in the workplace
+The bigger picture of managing cancer in the workplace

-Given the statistics above, you would think that employers and line managers would be more aware of the severity of the situation.
+Given the prevalance of cancer diagnoses, you would think that employers and line managers would be more aware of the severity of the situation.
 However, according to a recent survey, 48 percent of managers did not know that cancer is classed as a disability under the Equality Act 2010.
 Furthermore, the UK economy is losing an average £6.3 billion due to employees working shorter hours or not at all in order to seek treatment following a cancer diagnosis.

 “When someone receives a cancer diagnosis, the shock can initially make them feel numb, and it may take some time for them to come to terms with their diagnosis.
-However, the initial shock may very likely be followed by anger, bitterness, sadness, fear and worry, loneliness and isolation,” cautions June Fraser.
+However, the initial shock may very likely be followed by anger, bitterness, sadness, fear and worry, loneliness and isolation,” cautions Jillian Fleming.

 There is also the fact that cancer may leave a severe dent in one’s finances due to them having to seek treatment and being unable to work full time if at all.
-Experiencing financial stress in addition to the physical discomfort of cancer will unsurprisingly make circumstances all the more challenging for individuals who have been diagnosed.
-Employers need to keep this in mind when determining their next step following a cancer diagnosis.
+Experiencing financial stress in addition to the physical discomfort of cancer will unsurprisingly make circumstances all the more challenging for those who have been diagnosed with cancer.
+Employers need to keep this in mind when managing cancer in the workplace and making a plan.

-Step 1: Provide an opportunity for a supportive counselling session: Upon becoming aware that an employee has been diagnosed with cancer, it’s important to encourage them to have a confidential and supportive discussion with their HR Department or Manager.
+Provide an opportunity for a supportive counselling session: As soon as you're made aware of the diagnosis, encourage the employee to have a confidential and supportive discussion with HR Department or Manager.
 The Human Rights Act 1998 protects an individual’s right to have personal information kept private.
-This includes medical information, and information in relation to those dealing with cancer should be kept confidential, and dealt with sensitivity at all times.
+This includes medical information, and so this should be kept confidential, and dealt with sensitivity at all times.

-Step 2: Maintain confidentiality: The employee may not wish for others to know about their diagnosis, therefore a communication plan should be agreed upon with the employee including what should and should not be mentioned to colleagues, clients and customers.
+Maintain confidentiality: The employee may not wish for others to know about their diagnosis, therefore a communication plan should be agreed, including what should and should not be mentioned to colleagues, clients and customers.

-Step 3: Accommodate their availability: Liaise with the employee to put in place workplace strategies in respect of: options for time off, keeping in touch, return-to-work options after long-term absence, adjustment to working arrangements and responsibilities, and leaving work.
+Accommodate their availability: Liaise with the employee to put in place workplace strategies in respect of: options for time off, keeping in touch, return-to-work plans after long-term absence, adjustment to working arrangements and responsibilities, and leaving work.

 Debbie notes that there are four thinking traps regarding cancer at work, and these have a negative impact on the way colleagues interact with someone who has been diagnosed.
 These are being overly positive, believing that a cancer survivor is the same person as they were pre diagnosis, assuming that work is not as important to a person who may be struggling with the disease, or that ailing individuals are ‘playing the cancer card.’